-Alex, who was just behind them, saw Malfoy’s hair and let out a loud snort.
+Alex, who was just behind them, saw Scorpius’s hair and let out a loud snort.
 “Did you do that?” he asked Rose.
 Scorpius’s scowl deepened.

 “I was just saying that I didn’t!”
 Rose protested.
 “He just told Al it happened on the way here from Charms, and I’ve been in Herbology with you and I came straight here, you know I did.”

-Alex gave her a look of deepest skepticism, and Colleen asked, as she and Daniel moved toward them, “So you have no idea who did it?”
+Alex gave her a look of deepest skepticism.
+“So you have no idea who did it?”

 “None at all,” Rose lied.
-Woodmore called the class to order, and she turned around.
+Woodmore called the class to order, and she turned her attention to the professor.

-“Liar,” murmured Natalia, quietly enough so that no one else could hear it.
+“Liar,” murmured Natalia, softly enough so that no one else could hear her.

-She gave him an innocent smile and looking away, fighting the urge to giggle.
+She gave him an innocent smile and looked away, fighting the urge to giggle.
 She had no idea how she was going to pay attention in History of Magic later, which was going to be far more dull than this.

 After the lesson, which had ended up being about bowtruckles, she made a show of rummaging through her bag for something and waved their friends ahead.
-“I’ll catch up with you,” she called.
-Natalia stood next to her until she straightened and slung her bag unto her shoulder, and they both waved goodbye to Hagrid and Professor Woodmore.
+“I’ll catch up with you.”
+Natalia stood next to her until she straightened and slung her bag onto her shoulder, and they both waved goodbye to Professor Woodmore.

-“Tell me the truth,” Talia said, fixing her with a look.
+“Tell me the truth,” Natalia said, fixing her with a look.
 “I know you all too well for that.”

 Rose smiled.
 “Okay, yeah, it was James and Roxanne.”